Batomorph locomotion: Rhinopristiformes

-Batoid inspired designs
+Batomorph inspired designs

-Batoids have certain characteristics that would be desirable in an underwater unmanned vehicle.
+Batomorphs have certain characteristics that would be desirable in an underwater unmanned vehicle.
 The nature of their movement makes them stable platforms to carry payloads.
 They tend to be incredibly efficient swimmers many pelagic ray species and even some benthic species undertake very long yearly migrations.
 Pelagic species tend to be more efficient high speed swimmers while benthic ones are efficient at lower speeds.
 Many Benthic rays have adapted to be incredibly stealthy, they have a low profile and create very little disturbance when they move.
 They have the potential to generate large thrust; this is what allows giant manta rays to completely clear the surface of the water.

 The variations in performance capabilities of each species lead to the development of a variety of different biomimetic automated underwater vehicles (BAUVs).
-There are a multitude of designs based on pelagic and benthic batoids, there are even some based on more obscure aspects of batoid swimming such as one based on the unique body caudal fin propulsion of the electric ray or another that utilizes the punting seen in skates.
+There are a multitude of designs based on pelagic and benthic batomorphs, there are even some based on more obscure aspects of batomorph swimming such as one based on the unique body caudal fin propulsion of the electric ray or another that utilizes the punting seen in skates.
 One thing that really sets the performance of the biological and artificial versions apart is the nuanced flexibility and actuation of the disc.
 Different parts of the disc are considerably more flexible than others and some parts are designed to passively deform.
 It is especially hard to mimic the mixture of passive and active interactions of the disc of a rajiform and the ground.
 The complex actuation of the wings has been mimicked successfully through a variety of means including tensegrity structures, electroactive polymers, and fluid muscles.
 However, these technologies are not developed to the point where they can fully imitate actual muscles.
 To this aim, actual muscles have been used in a tissue engineered ray less than 20 mm in diameter.
 It was produced using rat myocardial cells that mimicked the pattern of a rajiform swimmer through the use of patterned muscle junctions.